pracsol/ModernDiskQueue/README.md

 ### Implementing the Async API
 If you're ready to start using the async API, please refer to the guidance above in the [**Quick Start**](#quick-start) section.

 Conceptually, the async API is very similar to the sync API, but there are differences in how you create queues, primarily.
-Levarging both sync and async APIs in the same project can be done, but as mentioned in several cautionary notes above, don't intermix them by, for example, creating a queue with the sync API and then interacting with it using the async methods.
+Leveraging both sync and async APIs in the same project can be done, but as mentioned in several cautionary notes above, don't intermix them by, for example, creating a queue with the sync API and then interacting with it using the async methods.

 ## How To Build